Bonita Engine API overview

 Getting started with the Bonita Engine APIs

 Before you run a Bonita application, configure how the application (client) accesses the Bonita Engine (server).
-For a HTTP access it can be done using following code:
+For a HTTP access it can be done using following java code:

 final Map<String, String> parameters = new HashMap<>();